Parents/Students » Guidelines and Policies » UCP Information Form

 What is a UCP complaint?

-A complaint under the Uniform Complaint Procedures (UCP) is a written and signed statement by an individual, public agency, or organization alleging a violation of federal or state laws governing certain educational programs.
+A complaint under the Uniform Complaint Procedures (UCP) is a written and signed statement alleging a violation of federal or state laws governing certain educational programs.

 What agencies are subject to the UCP?